 Making your costume last and thinking about the environment

 For any costume, I think it’s important to think about its afterlife as you create it.
 The day of the party is important and it’s great to create something unique or invest in something special.
 But don’t let your costume die afterwards and add to the problem of fashion waste.
 Use what’s in your warddrobe already creatively and buy new items at charity shops.
 Think about how you’ll recombine the elements after or pass them on to others if you won’t use them again.
-Schools, charity shops, friends and family may all be able to give them a second life.
+Schools, charity shops, friends and family may all be able to give them a new life.
 This fancy dress blog shares 5 ways of recycling your costumes which might be helpful as well as lots of DIY costume ideas.

 I hope this post has given you helpful and inspiring ideas for dressing up.
 If you have any questions, pop them in the comments and I’ll be sure to answer.